Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Conclusion and Outlook

 \section{Conclusion and Outlook}

-Within the present work, a laboratory reactor for innovative flash ironmaking, for which data is available in the literature \cite{Sohn2023}, has been modeled by a chemical reactor network (CRN).
+Within the present work, a laboratory reactor for innovative flash ironmaking, for which data is available in the literature \cite{Sohn2023}, has been modeled by a chemical reactor network.
 This model has been developed based on secondary data from experiments and computational fluid dynamics simulations from \cite{Sohn2023} with the objective of creating a valid model on the full design space, while data is only available on a discrete, finite subset.
 Uncertain parameters have been calibrated along with quantification of uncertainties resulting from the inaccuracy of the model, following an approach suggested by Savarese \textit{et al.} \cite{Savarese2023b} based on the work by Sargsyan \textit{et al.} \cite{Sargsyan2015,Sargsyan2019}.
+A simple CRN structure consisting of a turbulent and a straight flow pattern, where particle slip is taken into account, has been identified to work very well in combination with a \textit{meta} model relating the temperature in the flame region with the operating conditions.

 The long-term objective of this work is using CRN models within large-scale optimization and efficiency analyses, while incorporating information from the nano- to the mesoscale, in the development of large-scale applications, especially in the scope of the current development of a metal-fueled energy circular economy \cite{bergthorson2015,janicka2023}.
 The next steps include enhancements of the model described in this article, among them it will be investigated how to improve the flame modeling, and possibly alternative approaches for the temperature model.
 Also, including more CRN model parameters being uncertain, potentially accompanied by sensitivity analysis, will be considered if it shows to be beneficial.
-Also, there will be further investigation of model error convergence and its stability among the design space and of the role of data errors and their quantification.
+There will be further investigation of model error convergence and its stability among the design space and of the role of data errors and their quantification.
 As discussed in Section~\ref{Discussion}, upscaling will subsequently be an important step for reaching the long-term objective.

-As has also been discussed in Section~\ref{Discussion}, there will be challenges in the generalization of the approach, especially to more complex test cases.
-These will be further investigated in future work.